naphane/IPSFoobot/README.md

 ![Variables created by the Instance](docs/Foobot_Module_Variables.png?raw=true "Variables created by the Instance")

-For each variable, a corresponding profle with the data type and coloring schemes accoring to limits from WHO is created and associated to the variable.
+For each variable, a corresponding profile with the data type and coloring schemes according to limits recommended by WHO is created and associated to the variable.

 | Variable                    | Type      | Unit           |  Limits              |
 | :-------------------------: | :-------: | :------------: | :------------------: |